ashukla2019/operating_sys/Linux/driver/Linux_Bus_Subsystems.md

 # Linux Driver Lifecycle — Complete Flow

+This file has three parts, each zoomed to a different level of detail:

+- **Part 1** — the full lifecycle at a glance (boot → probe → runtime → removal)
+- **Part 2** — zoomed into the character-device registration steps referenced in Part 1
+- **Part 3** — zoomed into the device-model / `/dev` node creation referenced in Part 1

+Part 1 intentionally stays high-level; the mechanics it waves at (`alloc_chrdev_region()` → ... → `/dev/mydevice`) are spelled out step-by-step in Parts 2 and 3, so they aren't repeated twice.

+---

 ## Part 1: End-to-End Driver Lifecycle (Boot → Probe → Runtime → Removal)

 ```